mohammedtigrini1/angular-eykd3t/README.md

   - Array, Linked list, stack, queue, binary tree, hash table, matrix, heap, graph
 - Hashing algorithms
   - md5, sha, etc

+## Job

+- Explanation of the architecture in production
+  - How the different components interact with each other.

 # TECHNICAL INFO